 If you’re not sure what tools you need, check the manufacturer’s website for a list of recommended tools.

-Shut off the water supply
+Step 1: Turn off the water supply

-Unscrew the leaky faucet handle
+2. Remove the faucet handle

 You may also like how to tighten the kitchen faucet nut under the sink